 uh huh, that’s right,

 Thirty years later and this meatless ad hoc pizza topping has become a Lenten favorite at over 140 different bars, restaurants and bakeries throughout Northeastern Pennsylvania.
-There are Facebook groups like NEPA Pizza Review and Pagash Reviews dedicated to sharing pictures with tantalizing descriptions of this comfort food which has caused a recent popularity surge.
+There are Facebook pages like NEPA Pizza Review and Pagash Reviews dedicated to sharing pictures with tantalizing descriptions of this comfort food which has caused a recent popularity surge.
 Three decades ago, mashed potato pizza might have seemed super progressive for NEPA, but nowadays it’s as common to see mac & cheese, chicken fingers and dill pickle toppings on the menu as it is to find pepperoni, yet for some reason pagash continues to have a limited time only run.
 Personally I think this adds to the allure.

 talk to ‘em,

 Pagash is like a fingerprint, each establishment adds their own twist making it unique.
 Most pagash are sold in rectangular trays (the common shape of a NEPA pizza) although NY Style round pies topped with mounds of potatoes and various cheeses are also common.
 Fried onion is optional, though I will contend that if you try it without, you are missing part of the experience.
 This year I added two more notches to my belt.